gsoft-inc/wl-web-configs/.changeset/orange-panthers-travel.md

 "@workleap/typescript-configs": minor
 ---

-noUnusedLocals has been turned off.
-We prefer relying on Eslint for this specific use case
+We have disabled all linting rules that did not cause build failures, as we now rely on Eslint for handling those specific scenarios.